addy-dclxvi/blog/content/post/my-openbox.md

 - Compton is a compositor to provide some desktop effects like shadow, transparency, fade, and transiton.
 - Hsetroot is a wallpaper handler.
 Openbox has no wallpaper handler by default.
-Openbox comes with `fbsetroot` & `fbsetbg` by default.
-But they are not an actual wallpaper handler.
-They are just wrapper scripts to find any wallpaper handler available and use it as fluxbox wallpaper handler.
-When I install Debian, I start from minimal install.
-So, I don't have any wallpaper handler that support JPG/PNG by default.
-So, I choose `hsetroot`.
 - Suckless Tools are several utility made by [suckless.org](https://suckless.org), but actually I only need `dmenu`.
 Unfortunately the package is not splitted, so I need to pull them all.
 - Xsettingsd is a simple settings daemon to load fontconfig and some other options.
 Without this,